addtt/attend-infer-repeat-pytorch/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py
 ```

-Results from the paper are often (about 80% of the time) reproduced with this
+Results on the MNIST experiment from the paper are often (about 80% of the time)
-implementation.
+reproduced with this implementation.
-In the other cases, the model ends up in a local maximum of the ELBO where the
+In the other cases, the model converges to a local maximum of the ELBO where the
 recurrent attention often predicts more objects than the ground truth (either
 using more objects to model one digit, or inferring blank objects).